BigDataIA-Fall2024-TeamB8/Assignment-1/README.md

 All links and submissions provided in repositry+codelabs document

+Upload.py file - Used to upload the dataset from HuggingFace to AWS S3

 Attestation and contribution declaration:
 WE ATTEST THAT WE HAVEN’T USED ANY OTHER STUDENTS’ WORK IN OUR